aws/aws-lc/util/backport/README.md

 │   └── util/
 │       ├── config.py             # verdicts, settings, the FIPS boundary, the saved run
 │       ├── git.py                # everything that runs a git command
+│       ├── github.py             # everything that talks to GitHub, through gh
 │       └── render.py             # the output table and prompts
 ├── testing/
 │   ├── test_engine.py            # unit tests, no repo or credentials